fmarincode/memory-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-I've customised the CRA orders, chekc the root package json file.
+I've customised the CRA orders, check the root package json file.
 && to start with my project don't forget : npm install

 ## Available Scripts